RubixML/ML/docs/neural-network/activation-functions/thresholded-relu.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/ActivationFunctions/ThresholdedReLU.php">[source]</a></span>

 # Thresholded ReLU
-A thresholded version of the [ReLU](relu.md) function that activates only if the input is above some user specified threshold value.
+A version of the [ReLU](relu.md) function that activates only if the input is above some user-specified threshold.

 ### Parameters
 | # | Param | Default | Type | Description |